Original Issuance Date: July 1, 2015

 Benefits should terminate per the plan contract.
 Continuation information will be provided to the terminating employee through the COBRA process.

-If notice of the summer or fall appointment is received within 30 days of the termination date or 30 days after the date the COBRA notice is sent, whichever is later, the employee is eligible for continuous insurance coverage over the summer months.
 The institution must rehire the employee to rescind the termination and place the employee on a short work break.
 Benefits must be reinstated to reflect continuous coverage.
 If the employee has a summer appointment, employee paid deductions will be deducted from the summer appointment earnings.
 If the employee does not have a summer appointment, the employee must be placed on benefits billing to collect premiums for insurance coverage until premium deductions can be resumed through payroll deductions.

-If notice of the summer or fall appointment is received more than 30 days after the termination date or more than 30 days after the date the COBRA notice is sent, whichever is later, the employee is not eligible for continuous insurance coverage over the summer months.
+If notice of the new appointment or reappointment is received more than 30 days after the termination date or more than 30 days after the date the COBRA notice is sent, whichever is later, the employee is not eligible for continuous insurance coverage over the break in active employment.
 This is considered a valid break in employment.
-The employment termination date will remain as entered in HRS.
-Insurance coverage will end per the plan contracts based on the termination of employment.
-Benefit eligibility will be re-evaluated upon the start of the future appointment.
-If eligible for benefits upon rehire, the employee must submit new benefit applications within of the applicable deadlines based on the appointment start date.
+The employment termination date will remain as entered in the HR system.

-1. WRS Eligible Fall Appointments – If a new employee works on a summer contract prior to a WRS-eligible fall appointment, the following applies:
+I. WRS Eligible Fall Appointments – If a new employee works on a summer contract prior to a WRS-eligible fall appointment, the following applies:

 • Benefits Eligibility: WRS and benefit eligibility begin the first day of the summer appointment.